GiorgosKarantonis/Media-Sentiment-Analysis/README.md

 ### Scraper

-Scraping is always unpredictable, what ran perfectly yesterday may not work at all today...
+Scraping is always unpredictable; what ran perfectly yesterday may not work at all today...
 So, in order to save time and frustration, I would advice contacting me for the datasets.
 If on the other hand you want to test the Scraper yourself, you can execute it like any other _Scrapy_ project.

 ### Running the model